RiparianLLC/interview-dev-weatherapp/README.md

 # interview-dev-weatherapp
-Template for candidates to clone and work off for interview  purposes.
+Template exercise for candidates to clone and work off for interview  purposes.